-When I started my journey in food, I was given the opportunity to work with my mentor Rick Kittles in a genetics lab at University of Chicago.
-I was particularly drawn to nutrigenomics - or the history and study of food and genetics.
-What I always found interesting is the history of plant-based diets in African communities, namely the historical communities of West Africa that now, genetically make up about 30 percent of the Americas.
+When I started my journey in food, I was given the opportunity to work with my mentor, Rick Kittles, in a genetics lab at the University of Chicago.
+We focused on nutrigenomics - or the history and study of food.

-This is a call for us plant-based technologists, fans, and leaders to think beyond plant-based nuggets.
+This is a call for us plant-based technologists, fans, and leaders to think beyond plant-based.

-We are disconnected from our ancestral and genetic foodways more than ever before.
+We are disconnected from our ancestral and genetic foodways.
 Not only does this cause a mental and spiritual disconnect, but it wreaks havoc on our bodies.

 In comparison, Nigeria has an age-adjusted hypertension prevalence of 13.5%, and Jamaica of 28.6%.
 Compared to their White counterparts, Blacks in the U.S. are 40% more likely to be diagnosed with hypertension and 30% more likely to die from heart disease.